Skip Garibaldi

-Skip Garibaldi is an American mathematician doing research on algebraic groups and especially exceptional groups.
+Ryan "Skip" Garibaldi is an American mathematician doing research on lotteries and algebraic groups, especially exceptional groups.

 Biography

 Garibaldi dropped out of high school to attend Purdue University, where he earned B.S. degrees in mathematics and in computer science.
 He then obtained a Ph.D. in mathematics from the University of California, San Diego in 1998.
 His doctoral thesis was on triality and algebraic groups.
 After holding positions at ETH Zurich and the University of California, Los Angeles, (with Jared Hersh serving as his long-time Reader and typist) he joined the faculty at Emory University in 2002, and was eventually promoted to Winship Distinguished Research Professor.
 In 2013 he became associate director of IPAM at UCLA.
+As of 2026, he was vice president and director of the Institute for Defense Analyses Center for Communications Research, La Jolla.

-On winning the lottery
+On lottery mathematics

-Garibaldi plays the lottery and has given some math-based tips on how to increase bettors' chances of winning lotto games, particularly the Powerball and Mega Millions.
-He advises against betting on the same numbers as well as sequential numbers (as lotto jackpot winner Richard Lustig advocated) in favor of "unpopular numbers", i.e. randomly generated numbers which do not represent anything nor other bettors would pick.
+Garibaldi plays the lottery and has shared some math-based tips to increase the chances of winning the jackpot solo, rather than winning per se.
+He advises against betting on the same numbers as well as sequential numbers (as lotto jackpot winner Richard Lustig advocated) in favor of "unpopular numbers", i.e., randomly generated numbers which do not represent anything nor that other bettors would pick.
 He explains that the latter strategy decreases the odds of splitting the jackpot whereas the former strategies increase it.

-Garibali has written less-technical articles on the lottery which led to TV appearances and policy changes in Florida and Georgia.
+Garibaldi has written less-technical articles on the lottery which led to TV appearances and policy changes in Florida and Georgia.